googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ##### Acyclic Graphs Only

-`PaintColrSlice` allows recursive composition of COLR glyphs.
+`PaintColrGlyph` and `PaintColrLayers` allow recursive composition of COLR glyphs.
 This is desirable for reusable parts but introduces the possibility of a cyclic graph.
-Implementations should track the COLR gids they have seen in processing and fail if a cycle is detected.
+Implementations should fail if a cycle is detected.

 ##### Bounded Layers Only

-Every entry in the `LayerV1List` must define a bounded region.
+The `BaseGlyphV1Record` paint must be bounded.
 Implementations must confirm this invariant.
 Unbounded layers must not render.

 The following paints are always bounded:

 - `PaintGlyph`
-- `PaintColrSlice`
+- `PaintColrGlyph`

 The following paints are always unbounded: